 Alternative Structure: Merger

-When considering a merger, you’ll need to decide whether you want to merge your assets, stock, or membership interests.
-You’ll also need to determine the price of the merger and how it will be paid.
-For example, the two practices may agree to exchange stock at a certain price.
-Or, one practice may pay cash for the
+When exploring a merger, decide whether you want to combine assets, stock, or membership interests.
+You also need to agree on the price and how payment will work.
+Two practices might exchange stock at an agreed value, or one might pay cash to the other.

-Ultimately, it’s important to make sure that the practices are compatible and that the merger will benefit both parties involved.
+Above all, make sure the two practices are compatible and that the merger genuinely benefits both parties.

 Find the Right Buyer

-Not just anyone can buy a medical practice—the buyer must have the proper credentials, such as a license to practice medicine in your state.
-They should also be someone who shares your vision for the future of the practice and who will treat your patients with the same compassion and care that you have over the years.
-Take your time finding the right buyer; this isn’t a decision that should be made hastily.
+Not just anyone can buy a medical practice.
+The buyer must hold the proper credentials — including a licence to practise medicine in your state.
+They should also share your vision for the practice’s future and commit to treating your patients with the same level of care you have shown over the years.
+Take your time with this decision.
+Choosing the wrong buyer is a costly mistake.

 Selling to a Strategic Buyer vs. Corporate Buyer

-When you’re selling your medical practice, you’ll also need to decide whether you want to sell to a strategic buyer or a financial buyer.
+When selling your medical practice, you must also decide between a strategic buyer and a financial buyer.

-A strategic buyer is typically another company or licensed physician in the same industry that is looking to expand its market share or add new locations.
-For example, an Arizona hospital or local physician may be looking to buy a nearby medical practice in order to increase its patient base.
+A strategic buyer is typically another physician or healthcare company in the same industry seeking to expand its market share or add locations.
+For example, an Arizona hospital might want to acquire a nearby practice to grow its patient base.

-The advantage of selling to a strategic buyer is that they are often more familiar with the industry and can offer a higher purchase price.
-The downside is that they may be more likely to impose conditions on the sale, such as requiring you to stay on for a certain period of time or not compete in the same market for a number of years.
+Strategic buyers often know the industry well and can offer a higher purchase price.
+On the other hand, they may impose conditions — such as requiring you to stay on for a period or restricting you from competing in the same market for several years.

 Enlisting the Help of a Broker